Designated Detention Officers

 Starting salary will be £21,709 plus location and shift allowance (this is based on a 24/7 rota).

 You’ll receive £21,709 the band minimum plus location and shift allowance on recruitment.
 Progress to the band maximum of £24,455 will be via incremental progression.

 For full details please view the pay & benefits page in the police staff section.

 Applications are particularly sought from candidates able to travel to and work within the North West Area (London Boroughs of Hillingdon, Harrow and Barnet); South West Area (London Boroughs of Ealing and Hammersmith & Fulham) and Central Area (London Boroughs of Islington and City of Westminster).
 Very few vacancies exist across other areas of London.

 To apply, please download a role specific information pack and application form.

 Please note, the application form is evidence based and will require you to provide specific examples in the Competency Based Assessment, which will form part of the selection process.

-Please also note that if successful at application stage you will be invited to attend an assessment process on a weekend date in either December or January.
+Please also note that if successful at application stage you will be invited to attend an assessment process between 11 to 14 May and 26 to 27 May 2015.